jackocnr/intl-tel-input/README.md

 Returns: true/false

 **loadUtils**
-Load the utils script - either pass the path as an argument, or it will default to the value of the `utilsScript` option.
-Use this if you're lazy loading the plugin script (in which case the `utilsScript` option will not work as it relies on the window.load event).
+_Note: this is only needed if you're lazy loading the plugin script itself (intlTelInput.js).
+If not then just use the `utilsScript` option._
+Load the utils.js script (included in the lib directory) to enable formatting/validation etc. See [Utilities Script](#utilities-script) for more information.
 ```js
 $("#mobile-number").intlTelInput("loadUtils", "lib/libphonenumber/build/utils.js");
 ```